Pikcolo/kiv_game/README.md

         - This class defines the basic properties of all entities in the game, such as size and position.
 It is important because it allows the player to shoot bullets at enemies or coins to score points and trigger various effects.

     - Class Bullet(Entity)

         - The Bullet class inherits from the Entity class and defines the behavior of bullets, such as speed, position, and image.
 It also has a stop_callback function that can be used to stop the call to the move_step function, which defines the movement of the bullet in order to handle collisions with enemies or coins.
 For example, if a bullet collides with an enemy, it will score 1 point, but if it collides with a coin, it will score 2 points.

     - Class Enemy(Entity)

-        - The Enemy class inherits from the Entity class and defines the behavior of enemies, such as speed, position, and image.
+        - The Enemy class inherits from the Entity class and defines the behavior of enemies, such as speed,position, and image.
 It also has a stop_callback function that can be used to stop the call to the move_step function.
         In the move_step function, there is an additional condition for movement, which is that if the enemy moves and collides with the ground or the bottom edge of the window, it will lose 1 point.

     - Class Explosion(Entity)